 An externship is an invaluable step in your journey to becoming a successful medical assistant.
 It provides hands-on experience, enhances your resume, and prepares you for the real-world demands of the healthcare industry.
 By taking the initiative to complete an externship, you’re not only developing your skills but also setting yourself up for a rewarding career.

-If you want to gain hands-on experience after completing your education and training, enrolling in a medical assistant program that offers both training and externship placement is the best way to start.
+If you want to gain hands-on experience after completing your education and training, enrolling in a medical assistant program that offers both training and externship opportunities is the best way to start.

 Your externship could be the key that unlocks your future success in the healthcare field, making you a confident, competent, and competitive job applicant.
 Don’t miss out on this essential experience!